This post may contain affiliate links, view our disclosure policy.

 - Spend time enjoying Navy Pier

-Start off the morning of day 2 by grabbing a cup of coffee and taking a leisurely walk along Chicago’s Magnificent Mile.
+Start off your Chicago family trip by grabbing a cup of coffee and taking a leisurely walk along Chicago’s Magnificent Mile.

 Magnificent Mile is the nickname of the long stretch of upscale shops and restaurants located along Michigan Avenue.